JS80P

 The first screw icon next to the tuning selector adds a level of randomization to the oscillator's frequency, mimicking the imperfectness of analog synthesizers.
 The more the screw is turned, the more off each note will be from the correct pitch.

-When the inaccuracy of the two oscillators is set to the same value, and the MODE knob is in the Mix&Mod position, then the oscillators will synchronize their randomness: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will be off by the same amount.
+When the inaccuracy of the two oscillators is set to the same value, and the operating mode knob is in the Mix&Mod position, then the oscillators will synchronize their randomness: each note will be off from the correct pitch by a random amount, but within a single voice, the two oscillators will be off by the same amount.

 Oscillator Instability